-Being charged with Domestic Violence is as serious as, well, it’s as serious as a heart attack.
+A Domestic Violence charge is as serious as, well, it’s as serious as a heart attack.

-Domestic violence has always been a serious offense, but given the added attention of some high profile domestic abuse cases over the years the pressure has ratcheted up to get convictions.
-If charged, you will need the best Colorado Springs criminal defense attorney.
+Domestic violence has always been a serious offense.
+Given the added attention of some high profile domestic abuse cases over the years, the pressure has ratcheted up to get convictions.
+You will need the best Colorado Springs criminal attorney if charged with domestic violence.

 Colorado Domestic Violence Law Definition